mtbvang/gradle-plugin-devops/README.md

 ### Configuration

-The plugin requires a var.yml file and apps.yml file in the root folder ofhe project.
+The plugin requires a var.yml file in the root folder ofhe project.
 It will place default ones in there if one does not exist.

 Development